Mojang/EducationContent/tutorials/functions/novice/agent_fun_js.md

-# Agent Fun Functions: Blocks
+# Agent Fun Functions: JavaScript

 ## Step 1
 You are given the following code for “carrots,” “chicken,” and “snowball” ``||player:on chat||`` commands.